 - Guests with reservations for Bibbidi Bobbidi Boutique/Pirates League.

 Phase 4 Park Closure: The Park is now closed to EVERYONE until a significant number of people leave the Park.

 Just because a park is closed, does not mean the other 3 parks are closed.
 It's important to be flexible during the busy times knowing you could be turned away.
 The Magic Kingdom tends to fill up first.
 If you can't get into the Magic Kingdom first thing in the morning, plan on going to one of the other parks.

 Christmas Week through New Year's Day tend to be the days that have the most probability of hitting capacity.
 On New Year's Eve in 2014, the Magic Kingdom was in Phase 2 by 9:40 am.
 Shortly after 11 am, the Magic Kingdom was in Phase 3.
 It wasn't long before they were in Phase 4 for several hours.

-In my opinion, it appears to me that staying in a Disney resort and using Disney's transportation are the smoothest ways to gain entry to all parks.
+In my opinion, it appears to me that staying in a Disney hotel and using Disney's transportation are the smoothest ways to gain entry to all parks.